ucm-it/hpc_docs/docs/office_hour.md

 ## First-time user log in to HPC tutorial <!-- {docsify-ignore} -->
 Below is a tutorial for first-time users on how to log in to HPC cluster.
 The tutorial used Pinnacles as an example.
-If users still cannot login after watching the tutorial, feel free to open a a general consultationt ticket - Follow the steps below.
+If users still cannot login after watching the tutorial, feel free to open a a general consultation ticket - Follow the steps below.

 Steps on requesting support with resetting password if users still having issues logging in after following tutorial video:
 1. Go to CyberInfrastrucre & Research Technologies Service Now page.
 [Click Here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).